longnca/iris-prediction-django-web-app/README.md

 # Iris Prediction Web App using Scikit-learn and Django

+## Introduction

+A simple project to practice building a web app using Django framework to predict Iris flower.

 ## Introduction to the Iris dataset

 This data sets consists of 3 different types of irises’ (Setosa, Versicolour, and Virginica) petal and sepal length, stored in a 150x4 numpy.ndarray.